Formylmethanofuran dehydrogenase: Methanogenesis catalysis

 Formyl-MFR dehydrogenase catalyzes the methanogenesis reaction by reducing carbon dioxide (CO_{2}) to form carboxy-MFR.
-The structural data obtained from the X-ray structure suggests carbon dioxide (CO_{2}) is reduced to formate (E_{0}’ = -430 mV) at FwdBD's tungstopterin active site to carboxy-MFR by a 4Fe-4S ferredoxin (E = ~ – 500 mV) located 12.4 Å away.
+The structural data obtained from the X-ray structure suggests that carbon dioxide (CO_{2}) is reduced to formate (E_{0}’ = -430 mV) at FwdBD's tungstopterin active site to carboxy-MFR by a 4Fe-4S ferredoxin (E = ~ – 500 mV) located 12.4 Å away.
 Then, it reduces the carboxy-MFR to MFR at its tungsten or molybdenum active site.

 Proposed mechanism

 A 43 Å long hydrophilic tunnel supports the proposed two-step scenario of CO_{2} reduction and fixation.
-This hyrophilic tunnel is located in the middle of FwdBD and FwdA active sites and is convenient for formic acid and formate transportation [pKa = 3.75].
+This hydrophilic tunnel is located in the middle of FwdBD and FwdA active sites and is convenient for formic acid and formate transportation [pKa = 3.75].
 The tunnel has a bottleneck appearance which consists of a narrow passage and a wide solvent-filled cavity located at the front of each active site.
 Arg^{228} of FwdBD and Lys^{64} of FwdA control gate operation at the bottlenecks.
 Two [4Fe-4S] cluster chain's outer cluster in the branched outer arm of the FwdF subunits funnels electrons to the tungsten center.
 Then, carbon dioxide is reduced to formate (while tungsten is oxidized: tungsten oxidation state goes from +4 to +6) when carbon dioxide enters the catalytic compartment through FwdBD's hydrophobic tunnel.
 Formic acid or formate diffuses to the FwdA's active site via a hydrophilic tunnel.
 Once it is diffused at the active site, it is condense at the binuclear zinc center with MFR.
 Pumping formate into the tunnel is proposed to attain exergonic reduction of CO_{2} to formate with reduced ferredoxin.